alheka/seventimeapi/source/index.html.md

 sortBy        |  | If specified, a sort will be made on the specified parameter sortDirection |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending

-## Get a Specific Supplement Order
+## Get a specific Supplement Order

 ```shell
 curl "https://app.seventime.se/api/2/supplementOrders/5ba5619ad77ca8791257284" \